1st. Lt. William Dillon Mosiman, M. D.

 to earn the money to go to college.

-William attended the University of Illinois in Urbana-Champaign and earned his undergraduate degree in 1935.
-He also went to medical school there.
+William attended the University of Illinois in Urbana-Champaign and earned his undergraduate degree in 1935 and also went to medical school there.
 After serving his residency at Illinois Central Hospital in Chicago, William enlisted in the army in June 1941.

-William was sent to Camp Polk, Louisiana, in July 1941.
+William was inducted in the Army in July 1941, but it is not known where he was stationed.
 In October 1941, he was assigned to the 192nd Tank Battalion as a replacement for Capt.
 James Salmon, M. D., who was too old to go overseas.
 The battalion was made up of National Guard Units from Wisconsin, Illinois, Ohio, and Kentucky.

-After the tank battalion received new tanks to replace their M-2s, the battalion was sent to San Francisco by train.
-Arriving there, they were ferried to Angel Island.
-They were given physicals and inoculated for duty in the Philippine Islands.
+After the tank battalion received new tanks to replace their M-2s, the battalion was sent to San Francisco, California, over different train routes and were ferried to Ft.
+McDowell on Angel Island.
+There they gave physicals and were given physicals and inoculated for duty in the Philippine Islands.

 William and Capt Alvin Poweleit, M. D., spent most of the next two weeks going over records for the battalion.
 D Company of the battalion was to be transferred to the 194th Tank Battalion, so their records needed to be in order.
 The transfer never took place after the attack on Clark Field.